What To Look For in an SDS Drill

 The best SDS drill should be capable of drilling through concrete or masonry like a knife through butter!
 If you’ve struggled with a combi drill or conventional hammer drill, an SDS drill, with its special chuck and drill bit, is the way to go.

 Your first consideration is whether you want a corded or cordless SDS drill.
 Cordless versions are safer (no lead to get in the way) and provide more mobility but they are more expensive, not least because of the cost of the battery.
 Unlike a cordless SDS drill, a corded version obviously provides a constant source of power.
-The best cordless SDS drills also come with a brushless motor.
-This reduces wear and tear on the mechanical components and increase the drill’s longevity, and also regulates the supply of battery power to the motor.
+The best cordless SDS drills come with a brushless motor.
+This reduces wear and tear on the mechanical components and increases the drill’s longevity, and also regulates the supply of battery power to the motor.

-In terms of functionality, although all SDS drills include a rotary hammer mode for drilling into concrete or masonry, the best SDS drills also include a hammer-only mode to turn your SDS drill into a power chisel or concrete breaker.
+In terms of functionality, although all SDS drills include a rotary hammer mode for drilling into concrete or masonry, the best SDS drills include a hammer-only mode to turn your SDS drill into a power chisel or concrete breaker.